besartelezi/yugioh-game/README.md

 As much as I'd like to show off a completed Yu-Gi-Oh game, the real purpose of this project is to help me get a more in depth understanding of OOP.
 But that doesn't mean I'm not gonna work off my :bee: -hind so I can play some darn' tootin' Yu-Gi-Oh with some of my very own cool custom made cards!

-###### If I'm able to pull this off, I might remake the fighting system of the game Megaman Battle Network (but that's a vvery, VERY big IF).
+###### If I'm able to pull this off, I might remake the fighting system of the game Megaman Battle Network (but that's a very, VERY big IF).

 ---
 ##  I Summon 'Elemental Hero: Programmer' in Attack Mode!